Clergy and Religious - visitations and appointments

-Such permission can only be granted when a Bishop or Ordinary has testified to the individuals’ good standing and the Working with Children Check (WWCC) has been verified by the appropriate department of the receiving diocese.
+Such permission can only be granted when a Church Authorities has testified to the individuals’ good standing and the Working with Children Check (WWCC) has been verified by the appropriate department of the receiving diocese.

 Further, to fulfil legislative requirements, the Archdiocese has established policies and procedures within a Safe Environments for All framework for safeguarding.
 Compliance with all policies and procedures are mandatory to ensure the safety and wellbeing of children, young people and adults at risk.